Is there a fee to order a card?

 How are Monthly Maintenance Fees charged on the Family of Cards Plan?

 With the Family of Cards Plan, you pay one MMF and any additional MMF that would be assessed on your 2nd or 3rd card accounts is not applied in that billing cycle.
-By selecting the Family of Cards plan the most you could pay in any 30-day billing cycle in MMFs is $9.95.
+By selecting the Family of Cards plan the most you could pay in any 30-day period in MMFs is $9.95.
 Remember, if you select Family of Cards Plan, none of the card accounts are eligible for the MMF waiver in the Single Card Plan.

 You can also read about the terms in detail in our Cardholder Agreement, but in summary, if you choose the Family of Cards Plan we will charge the Monthly Maintenance Fee to the card you first loaded.
 If there is not a sufficient balance on that card to pay for the MMF, we will charge the remaining MMF amount to the second and third accounts in the order in which you first loaded them.